Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 Tested the Email field to ensure the form will not submit if an invalid entry is made in this field.

-Tested submitting the form without one of each of the required fields and the form will not submit without all fields filled in.
-All fields are required.
+Tested submitting the form without one of each of the required fields and the form will not submit without all required fields filled in.

 ## Device testing: